Gulfport, Fla. – Quirky, Quaint and Welcoming to All

 Among the stalls and selections are locally grown and organic produce, freshly caught seafood, gourmet cheeses, healing emu oils, hand-crafted jewelry, and homemade dog biscuits.

-“Are those mama’s meatballs?” a woman asks walking up to the booth of Mangia Gourmet.
+“Are those mama’s meatballs?” a woman asks, walking up to a booth.

 The weekly fresh market is one of many draws to this city of Gulfport, a small, progressive art-friendly village 6 miles southwest of St. Petersburg, with its brick-paved streets, colorful cottages, independently owned shops and plethora of great restaurants – all parked on the glimmering waters of Boca Ciega Bay.